bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Mostly Cloudy
+- Partly Cloudy
-- 93% humidity
+- 91% humidity
-- 3 mph wind
+- 11 mph wind
-- 68% cloud cover
+- 38% cloud cover
 - 44 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
 - 0.5 inches of rain expected in the next 48 hours